UNE Nor’Easter First Year Experience (FYE)

 The Global Education Program develops and promotes global educational and research opportunities.
-It works closely with all colleges of the University by providing support services to students and faculty engaged in global explorations, and by assisting international students, scholars and visitors to UNE.
+It works closely with all colleges of the University by providing support services to students and faculty engaged in global explorations, and by assisting international students, scholars, and visitors to UNE.
 It’s never too early to begin considering a semester away, or perhaps taking a travel course.
-First year students are encouraged to connect with Global Education early in order to explore the best timing for coursework abroad.
+You are encouraged to connect with Global Education early in order to explore the best timing for coursework abroad.

 Peer Academic Coaches (PACs)

 The SASC sponsors peer academic coaches in every first-year residence area and for first-year commuters.
 PACs are patient listeners who can empathize with you and guide you through many of the challenges that come with transition to college academics.
 You can meet with the PAC for your area during their weekly office hours in your residence hall or by appointment.
 Visit une.tutortrac.com and search for Peer Academic Coaching.

 Some first-year courses are tough — get to the SASC to make a strong start.
 Find tutoring support for general chemistry, biology, statistics, pre-calculus and more.
 Meet with a learning specialist to create a custom approach to your studies and see a writing consultant to develop your writing.
 You will find it all at une.tutortrac.com.